GregTheMadMonk/tnl-noa/Documentation/Pages/core-concepts.md

    - Views have a copy-assignment operator which does a deep copy.
    - Views have all other methods present in the relevant container (data structure).
+7. Smart pointers
+   - TODO

 TODO: formalize the concepts involving lambda functions (e.g. in `Reduction`)

+## Programming principles

+TNL follows common programming principles and design patterns to maintain a comprehensible and efficient code base.
+We highlight some principles with respect to the support for different compute architectures:

+- CUDA kernels should not operate with needlessly extensive objects, e.g. objects which include smart pointers, because this wastes the device registers.
+- CUDA kernels should not operate with "distributed" objects – they should operate only with the "local parts" of the distributed objects.
+MPI support is a higher layer than CUDA support and distributed objects generally contain attributes which should not be needed by CUDA kernels.
+- Smart pointers should be cached if appropriate in order to avoid repeated memory allocations and copies.